usnistgov/dpp-devid/README.md

 After authentication, the supplicant sends a configuration request, requesting network credentials.

-The following enhancement was added to DPP.
-This is not part of the standard protocol.
+The following enhancement was added to DPP in the hostap submodule.
+(NOTE: This is not part of the standard DPP 1.0 protocol.)

 The configuration request sent by the supplicant has the IDevID certificate.
-The verification step (performed by the Configuration during processing of the configuration request) checks the certificate to see if the public key of the DPP url matches the public key of the certificate and also verifies the certificate based on the CA certificate.
-If certificate verifies, the configurator sends network credentials information to the supplicant, thereby onboarding the supplicant.
+The verification step (performed by the Configurator during processing of the configuration request) checks the certificate to see if the public key of the DPP url matches the public key of the certificate and also verifies the certificate chain based on the CA certificate.
+If the presented iDevID certificate verifies, the configurator sends network credentials information to the supplicant, thereby onboarding the supplicant.

 The assumptions are :